 If a guest tests positive, they will remain in isolation at one of the designated government quarantine properties until they are recovered.
 Throughout the isolation process, medical follow-up will be conducted, and once the patient recovers and tests negative, he or she can resume their vacation or depart the destination.

 What testing facilities are available in Barbados for testing 72 hours prior to departing?

 In accordance with the Centers for Disease Control and Prevention and the United States Government, all air passengers arriving to the US from a foreign country are required to get tested no more than 3 days before their flight departs and to present the negative result or documentation of having recovered from COVID-19 to the airline before boarding the flight.
-This is effective at 12:01 a.m.
-EST (5:01 a.m.
-GMT) on January 26, 2021.
 This applies to all air passengers, 2 years of age or older, traveling into the US, including US citizens and legal permanent residents.
 In addition, travelers are required to fill out an attestation form to confirm that they have taken the test and are COVID-free.
 Airlines are providing a printed copy of the form for travelers to sign.
 Travelers can also download the form here.

 Testing 72 hours in advance of departure from the island is available at the following locations.
 Payments for transportation and tests are the guest’s responsibility.